-38 In other words, children don't necessarily belong to a specific thread.
+37 In other words, children don't necessarily belong to a specific thread.
 If a mother leaves a Thread, then disputes over her children would fall under State law.
 Children who are not a member of a Thread could go to schools and receive welfare from any Thread that makes provisions for non-member education (as many might - especially as money follows multi-threaded children).
 The State could also elect to form its own institutions.

-39 People can leave, especially if concerned about their own Thread governments.
+38 People can leave, especially if concerned about their own Thread governments.
 This ability to move serves as a constant check on the quality of Thread governance.

-$^{^{40}}$ For example, if a father selects one Thread and a mother another, then a child will be counted as $\frac{1}{2}$ of a member for each Thread.
+39 For example, if a father selects one Thread and a mother another, then a child will be counted as 1⁄2 of a member for each Thread.

 - 1) Establish and maintain educational systems. - 2) Establish and maintain courts to manage civil affairs that are solely between members at the time of the civil event.
-Threads can choose to partially exercise this power or not to exercise it at all.41 - 3) Establish and maintain systems of welfare. - Article 54.
-Any civil affairs affecting members of two or more Threads shall be subject to the civil courts of the State and not those of any Thread.42 One exception is if the civil affair occurred when both members belonged to the same Thread, even if one or both members subsequently changed Threads.43 - Article 55.
-National budgets for education, welfare and civil justice are distributed on the basis of individual citizen's age, economic and disability status alone44.
+Threads can choose to partially exercise this power or not to exercise it at all.40 - 3) Establish and maintain systems of welfare. - Article 54.
+Any civil affairs affecting members of two or more Threads shall be subject to the civil courts of the State and not those of any Thread.41 One exception is if the civil affair occurred when both members belonged to the same Thread, even if one or both members subsequently changed Threads.42 - Article 55.
+National budgets for education, welfare and civil justice are distributed on the basis of individual citizen's age, economic and disability status alone43.
 Funds attached to a particular citizen shall be distributed to the Thread they belong to.
-If they are children or dependents and belong to multiple Threads, their fund shall be distributed evenly among those Threads.45 - Article 56.
+If they are children or dependents and belong to multiple Threads, their fund shall be distributed evenly among those Threads.44 - Article 56.
 They shall not be unevenly distributed on any other basis, including ethnicity, cultural identity, race or Thread. - Article 57.
+Threads can exercise taxing authority over their members.
+To facilitate this, the State will be obligated to provide tax information on Thread members to Thread governments.
+A Thread's taxing activities cannot require action or payment by non-Thread members45. - Article 58.
 Knesset shall allocate funds for the administration of each Thread on the basis of their numerical membership alone.